Simperium/simperium-ruby/README.md

 You can [sign up](http://simperium.com) for a hosted version of Simperium.
 Self-hosted options are on the way.
 There are Simperium libraries for [other languages](https://simperium.com/overview/) too.

 This is not yet a full Simperium library for parsing diffs and changes.
 It's a wrapper for our [HTTP API](https://simperium.com/docs/http/) intended for scripting and basic backend development.

+### License
+The Simperium Ruby library is available for free and commercial use under the MIT license.